kyma-project/kyma/docs/application-connector/10-02-application-gateway-troubleshooting.md

   ```
   kubectl -n kyma-integration get svc app-{APP_NAME}-{SERVICE_ID}
   ```
-  If it doesn't, try to deregister the Service using the following command
+  If it doesn't, try to deregister the Service using the following command:

   <div tabs name="deregistration">
     <details>